trabdlkarim/trabdlkarim.github.io/about/index.md

 ### Permissions
 {: .my-5}

-The permission structure is managed on GitHub which is our primary home for the project.
+The permission structure is managed on GitHub which is our primary home for the projects.
 In particular it also shows who can commit to different projects and how.